University President Jerry Falwell Jr. has responded to protesters, saying they misunderstood him

 The movement follows a tweet by Falwell that applauded Trump’s response to the recent events in Charlottesville, Virginia.

-Heather Heyer, 32, was killed August 12 in Charlottesville when a car plowed into a crowd of counterprotesters gathered to oppose a "Unite the Right" rally of white nationalist and other right-wing groups.
+Heather Heyer, 32, was killed August 12 in Charlottesville when a car plowed into a crowd of counterprotesters gathered to oppose a “Unite the Right” rally of white nationalist and other right-wing groups.
 Nineteen others were injured in the incident.
-President Trump blamed "both sides"
+President Trump blamed “both sides” for the violence.

 The alumni Facebook group organized for the movement has grown to 202 members and counting since it was launched Thursday.
 The members of the group are asked to mail their diplomas to Falwell’s office on the same day, September 5.